 Since impacts to Lake Ontario due to release of uncontrolled flood flows is not a concern, no quantity control measures are proposed.
 However, implementation of low impact development best management practices provides some degree of quantity control, which will be assessed at the detailed stage of the development process.
 Benefits of quantity control can be realized through reduced size of conveyance infrastructure, resulting in lower capital and eventual maintenance / replacement costs.
 The stormwater management approach requires on-site controls within each of the individual residential/ commercial development blocks, as well as within the public realm spaces, which will be discussed further in the following sections.
-In general, on-site controls will include water quality control of 80% TSS removal and 5mm water retention for water balance for the entire subject site.
-Within the individual residential/ commercial development blocks a total water retention of 7.5mm is proposed for water balance, in addition to the 80% TSS removal target.
+In general, on-site controls will include water quality control of 80% TSS removal.